Factbox - A day on the Tour de France

 FACT OF THE DAY: French champion Arnaud Demare's hopes of winning the green jersey for the points classification suffered a blow when he was dropped early in the stage and was unable to contest the intermediate sprint.
 German Marcel Kittel took third place to pick up 15 points and extend his lead to 30 points.

-(Reporting by Julien Pretot; Editing by Greg Mahlich)
+Reporting by Julien Pretot; Editing by Greg Mahlich